jekynewage/jekynewage.github.io/README.md

 - Disqus comment system
 - Add This social sharing

+>>External stylesheets and libraries included are Google Fonts, Font Awesome, Normalize.CSS, and WOW.js

 In order to set your log data to applications _config.yml just open the file and find the associated items.

 I also built a system to add their own names on the same company files